Suncoast Community High School: Innovative Interactive Technology Program

 The new career focus of the Innovative Interactive Technology Program (IIT) is designed to feature three technology based pathways in areas of technology that are highly sought after in industry: Game, Simulation and Animation Programming, Commercial Digital Photography, and Drafting and Design Technology.
 Each of these pathways is designed to offer students a marketable skill set and a rigorous academic curriculum that is shared across all three pathways.
 Graduates from this program can choose to enter industry directly from high school or continue their studies at the college level.

 Shared Academics for Each Program

 While each program at Suncoast has its own special focus, some programs share the same focus in several areas.
 Each program offers their students to choose between MYP/Honors and AP social studies classes.
 Advanced Computer Science students (advanced in mathematics) share an almost-identical math lineup with the Math Science and Engineering program's students.
 All students take AICE English General Paper in their freshman years, AP English Language and Composition as sophomores, and AP English Literature and Composition as Juniors, for their English classes.
 CS, MSE, and IIT students also have an option to take college-level British Literature Before/After 1800, offered by Palm Beach State College.
-Lastly, anyone who was accepted outside of the IB program has the option to add it to their diploma.
+Students in the MSE program who were accepted outside of the IB program also have the option to add it to their diploma beginning in their junior year.